 “What forms of participation are we designing?”

-* Structuring pathways from peripheral to legitimate participation
+* Building pathways toward mastery, from peripheral to legitimate participation

 This is not an argument against formal learning.
-It is an argument that learning is situated, relational, and identity-forming.
+It's an argument that learning is situated, relational, and identity-forming.
+This is not a minor refinement.
+It is a shift to collective design — from content delivery to the architecture of becoming at work.

 Back to Top